damiancalabresi/msml602-final-project/progress-reports/MSML602 - Damian Calabresi - Final Project - PSR #1.md

 financial_inclusion | Women ages 15 and older who report having an account at a bank | 0 - 100
 cell_phone_use | Percentage of women and girls ages 15 and older who report having a mobile phone | 0 - 100
-parliamentary_representation | Percentage of seats held by women in lower and upper houses of the national parliament | 0 - 100 absence_of_legal_discrimination | The extent (0–100) to which laws and regulations differentiate between women and men, or protect women’s opportunities | 0 - 100 access_to_justice | The extentto which women are able to exercise justice by bringing cases before the court without risk to their personal safety | 0 - 4 maternal_mortality_ratio | Number of deaths due to pregnancy-related causes per 100,000 live births | 0 - 1000 son_bias | Number of boys born per 100 girls | 100 - 114
+parliamentary_representation | Percentage of seats held by women in lower and upper houses of the national parliament | 0 - 100 absence_of_legal_discrimination | The extent (0–100) to which laws and regulations differentiate between women and men, or protect women's opportunities | 0 - 100 access_to_justice | The extentto which women are able to exercise justice by bringing cases before the court without risk to their personal safety | 0 - 4 maternal_mortality_ratio | Number of deaths due to pregnancy-related causes per 100,000 live births | 0 - 1000 son_bias | Number of boys born per 100 girls | 100 - 114
-intimate_partner_violence | Percentage of ever-partnered women who experienced physical or sexual violence committed by their intimate partner in the 12 months preceding the survey | 0 - 100 community_safety | Percentage of women who report feeling safe walking alone at night in their community | 0 - 100 political_violence_targeting_women | Percentage of women who report being victims of political violence | 0 - 100 proximity_to_conflict | Number of civilian targeting events in which women and/or girls are the ‘target’ of the violence.
+intimate_partner_violence | Percentage of ever-partnered women who experienced physical or sexual violence committed by their intimate partner in the 12 months preceding the survey | 0 - 100 community_safety | Percentage of women who report feeling safe walking alone at night in their community | 0 - 100 political_violence_targeting_women | Percentage of women who report being victims of political violence | 0 - 100 proximity_to_conflict | Number of civilian targeting events in which women and/or girls are the 'target' of the violence.
 It is expressed as the number of events per 100,000 women | 0 - 1.2

 ### World Bank Group - Women, Business and the Law Historical Data